 What is the issue, problem, or challenge?

 The Palajunoj Valley is a rural area with limited health resources.
-The situation for women is particularly dire as they are often marginalized and economically dependent on male family members.
-Meanwhile, approximately 68% of indigenous Guatemalan children under the age of five are chronically malnourished (higher than any other country in Central America and many African countries).
+The situation for women is particularly dire as they are often marginalized and economically dependent on male family members and approximately 68% of indigenous Guatemalan children under the age of five are chronically malnourished (higher than any other country in Central America and many African countries).
 Primeros Pasos strives to empower woman and children toward better health in the Palajunoj Valley.

 How will this project solve this problem?